A Perfect First Hut to Hut Hike in the Dolomites with Kids

-2.5 days hut to hut hiking with kids around the Drei Zinnen (Tre Cime di Lavaredo)
+2.5 day hut to hut hike in the Dolomites with kids around the Drei Zinnen (Tre Cime di Lavaredo)

-When it comes to introducing young children to the joys of hut to hut hiking, the Tre Cime di Lavaredo (Drei Zinnen in German) Dolomites UNESCO World Heritage area ticks all the right boxes.
+When it comes to introducing kids to the magic of hut to hut hiking, the Tre Cime di Lavaredo (Drei Zinnen in German) in the Dolomites is hard to beat.
+This UNESCO-listed region offers jaw-dropping views, gentle trails, and welcoming rifugi — a perfect combination for little legs and big adventures.

 Staying in Toblach (Dobbiaco)